-Giant electrocaloric response in thiourea under low electric field in the cryogenic region
+Giant electrocaloric response in thiourea under a low electric field in the cryogenic region

 Abstract

 In this work, almost 70 years after thiourea ferroelectricity was discovered, we report hitherto undiscovered electrocaloric properties in this compound.
-Remarkably, we report a giant electrocaloric strength (ΔS/ΔE = 1.13 J cm kg-1 kV-1) and a large electrocaloric tunability (dTt/dE = 0.7 K cm kV-1) that range within the values obtained for the best bulk electrocaloric materials reported up to date and, moreover, requiring an outstanding low electric field.
-Furthermore, we identify that the electrocaloric effects can be further enhanced through the application of external pressure, turning this material into a new example of the emerging family of multicaloric materials.
-We relate such giant electrocaloric parameters to the large dielectric dipole, low molecular weight and weak chemical interactions, especially H-bonds, between the molecules that conform thiourea.
-Interestingly, these electrocaloric effects take place near 170 K, which could be useful for electrocaloric cooling supporting liquid nitrogen cryogenic systems.
+Remarkably, it exhibits a giant electrocaloric strength (ΔSE = 1.13 J cm kg−1 kV−1) and a large electrocaloric tunability (dTt/dE = 0.7 K cm kV−1), comparable to the best bulk electrocaloric materials reported to date, while requiring an exceptionally low electric field.
+Furthermore, we identify that electrocaloric effects can be further enhanced through the application of external pressure, making this material a new member of the emerging family of multicaloric materials.
+We relate such giant electrocaloric parameters to the large dielectric dipole, low molecular weight and weak chemical interactions, especially H-bonds, between the thiourea molecules of the crystal structure.
+Interestingly, these electrocaloric effects occur near 170 K, which could be useful for electrocaloric cooling to support liquid nitrogen cryogenic systems.

 Supplementary files